Bask in the Glow of a Brighter Tomorrow. Solar and wind power are some of the most environmentally-friendly forms of energy.

 What is Co-Op Solar?

-Co-Op Solar is a new solar energy program from Kankakee Valley REMC.
+Co-Op Solar is a solar energy program from Kankakee Valley REMC.
 Unlike individual rooftop solar systems, Co-Op Solar is a "community solar" system that allows many co-op members to get the benefits of solar energy.

 When you participate in Co-Op Solar, you purchase blocks of solar power.
-Each block you buys gives you access to solar energy.
+Each block you buy gives you access to solar energy.
 Members can purchase Co-Op Solar blocks at the current rate of .20 cents each per month, per block, for up to one half of your average annual electricity use.
 The charge for the number of blocks you agree to purchase will be billed on your monthly electric bill.

 KV REMC Co-Op Solar Program Member Agreement